 With fuel prices hitting record highs, the cost of running the regular car is deemed to go up.
 At the time of this writing, drivers have to cough up around £63.80 for a full tank of unleaded petrol (for small or medium-sized cars).
-Charging up an electric vehicle can however cost as little as 96p depending on the type of electric car you own.
+However, charging up an electric vehicle can ,cost as little as 96p, depending on the type of electric car you own.

-This is in addition to Good Energy’s Electric Vehicle Tariff which could see you saving up to £60 per year.
+This is in addition to Good Energy’s Electric Vehicle Tariff,, which could save up to £60 per year.
 This is a bonus considering the high tariffs imposed on vehicles with a higher carbon footprint.
-The best thing with owning an electric car is the fact that the energy used is 100% renewable.
+The best thing about owning an electric car is that the energy used is 100% renewable.

 Nothing beats an electric car when it comes to performance.
 Some of the EVs on the market today have faster acceleration speeds than supercars running on fossil fuels.
-The perception of electric cars has also improved over the recent past with manufacturers producing better-looking and higher performing cars.
+Electric cars’ perception has also improved over the recent past, with manufacturers producing better-looking and higher-performing cars.

-Tesla Model S, for example, is capable of accelerating from 0 -60MPH in under 2.6 seconds.
+For example, Tesla Model S is capable of accelerating from 0 -60MPH in under 2.6 seconds.
 In addition to better acceleration and performance, electric cars have gotten lighter over time.
 This has led to more and more manufacturers wanting to have a piece of their cake in this niche.

-As mentioned earlier, electric cars only run on a motor hence do not have an engine.
+As mentioned earlier, electric cars only run on a motor; hence do not have an engine.
 That said, EVs are more spacious than regular cars.
-They also provide a much smoother ride with very low noise levels.
+They also provide a much smoother ride with deficient noise levels.

 Electric cars have become more popular over time.
 Their growing demand has led to an increase in their supporting infrastructure.
 The UK alone has more than 4800 charging locations with approximately 7500 charging points.

 These numbers have been growing steadily as more and more electric cars find their way onto our roads.
-In addition to the supporting infrastructure, many people are making the switch and even prefer charging their cars at home.
+In addition to the supporting infrastructure, many people make the switch and even prefer charging their cars at home.